hdengsan/dotfiles-raabe/README.md

+#These are not mine. they belong to Stephan Raabe.
+I like them and I wanted to preserve them the way they are and maybe change them a little to work for my laptop.
+All credit to Stephan Raabe for these awesome files.

 # ML4W dotfiles

 This is the configuration of my Arch linux based installation.
 I'm using the Hyprland (Wayland) and Qtile (Xorg).